 Is My Old Plumbing Up to Code?

-If you live in an older house, there is a decent chance your plumbing may not meet current code.
+If you live in an older house, there is a decent chance your plumbing may not meet the current code.
 Many municipalities update their laws every three years, mostly based on the International Plumbing Code published by the International Code Council in Washington, D.C.

 Some of the more common problems include not installing shield plates where pipes pass through the studs, not burying the plumbing deeply enough underground and not having the proper shut-off valves in place.
 Inadequate drain slopes can also be a problem, allowing the pipes to clog because the escaping water leaves behind solid materials.
 Improper venting can also cause problems down the line.